natecostello/van_two_point_oh/van/electrical/circuits/circuits.md

 	# no metatags
 cover:
 	# image file
-	# img: img
+ img: circuits.jpeg
 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
 ---

-# Electrical Circuits

-This section describes the power circuits planned for the van.
+This article describes the power circuits planned for the van.

 ## Outlet, Switch, Control Locations